-For example, you must use the VM ID when specifying the size of memory for a VM, as in this option: --memorySize:vm1=1024 ovftool --verifyOnly --machineOutput <src ovf>
+For example, you must use the VM ID when specifying the size of memory for a VM, as in this option: --memorySize:vm1=1024

 If you are customizing an existing VM, look at the descriptor file to get the VM ID.
 You can also have the ovftool read an OVF file and extract the IDs before importing or deploying it.